 So that's what the president's had to deal with.

-And I know the President, while he doesn't fully understand that the media is another one of those the five forces that are trying to bring them down, but they are.
+And I know the president, while he doesn't fully understand that the media is another one of those, the five forces that are trying to bring him down, but they are.

 Because then the media that had already been hyped up after he had condemned the evil and violence that we saw Saturday on Saturday, but then it became a big thing.